-What draws people to retire in Grand Junction, Colorado?
+What Draws People to Retire in Grand Junction, Colorado?

-In 2015, Kiplinger's Personal Finance Magazine named Grand Junction Number 1 on its list of Cheapest Places You Will Want to Retire.
+In 2015 Kiplinger's Personal Finance Magazine named Grand Junction number 1 on it's list of "Cheapest Places You Will Want to Retire".

 - Four Seasons for a more array of opportunities and things to do.
 The mild climate still brings over 300 days of sunshine per year while still managing high snow packs for the skiers.
-Grand Junction perfectly combines their high desert elevation and geography for a cool, dry and healthful climate.
-Grand Junction has 5 public golf courses, and one country club.
-The world-renown Golf Club at Redlands Mesa which has garnered over 50 awards weaves its way through some of the most luxurious homes in the Grand Valley.
+Grand Junction perfectly combines the high desert elevation and geography for a cool, dry and healthful climate.
+Grand Junction has 5 public golf courses, and one private country club.
+The world-renown Golf Club at Redlands Mesa which has garnered over 50 awards, weaves its way through some of the most luxurious homes in the Grand Valley.
 Spectacular views with the Colorado National Monument as a backdrop.

 - Healthy Living with access to healthy food and physical activity.
 Active retirees can take advantage of Colorado's temperate climate and mountainous terrain to engage in outdoor activities from skiing, hiking, cycling and golf.
 Retirees are surrounded by opportunities for fitness, for being active outside, and for engaging with others who have chosen the same healthy lifestyle.
 For mind wellness, New Dimensions Lifelong Learning Institute is a membership education program for Grand Valley adults 50 and older offering a variety of classes focused on academic and personal enrichment.

 - Regional Airport for access to all major airline hubs and international airports.
 There are daily direct flights to the east and west coast and the airport is expanding with a new runway.
-If you would rather drive to larger cities for a weekend it's 4 hours and 16 minutes to Salt Lake City, and 3 hours and 45 minutes to Denver.
+If you would rather drive to larger cities for a weekend it's 4 hours and 16 minutes to Salt Lake City and 3 hours and 45 minutes to Denver.
 Train lover?
 Amtrak stops in Grand Junction twice a day for adventures across the U.S.

-- Culinary Experiences thrive in Grand Junction with over 22 local wineries, and 7 craft beer and locally made spirits businesses for a medley of tastes.
-You may have heard of the Western Slope's famous Palisade peaches, but that's not all we have to offer.
-There's everything from fruits and vegetables to farm-to-table restaurants making incredible dishes with locally grown ingredients.
+- Culinary Experiences thrive in Grand Junction with over 22 local wineries and 9 craft beer and locally made spirits businesses for a medley of tastes.
+You may have heard of the Western Slope's famous "Palisade Peaches", but that's not all we have to offer.
+There is everything from fruits and vegetables to farm-to-table restaurants making incredible dishes with locally grown ingredients.
 There are classic, family-owned spots with unique menus you won't find anywhere else from our culinary trained chefs.

 - Premier Health Care is one of Grand Junction's major industries.
 With two local hospitals and a highly rated VA Hospital plus extensive medical care providers and specialists.
-There are over 35 assisted living, retirement living and rehabilitation life care facilities..
+There are over 35 assisted living, retirement living and rehabilitation life care facilities.